Main Content

 Carissa Scroggins

-Carissa Scroggins serves Southern Illinois University as Voice Area Coordinator, Opera director, and Assistant Professor of Practice in Voice.
+Carissa Scroggins serves Southern Illinois University as Voice Area Coordinator, Opera director, and Associate Professor of Practice in Voice.
 She has her Doctor of Arts in Vocal Performance from the University of Northern Colorado with a secondary emphasis in musicology (2021).
-Dr. Scroggins is a member of several music organizations, including National Association of Teachers of Singing (NATS), National Opera Association, Opera America, College Music Society, and Music Teachers National Association.
-She also serves on NATS’s Development Committee.
+Dr. Scroggins participated in the prestigious National Association of Teachers of Singing (NATS) Intern Program in 2024.
+Dr. Scroggins is an active member of several music organizations, including NATS, National Opera Association, Opera America, College Music Society, and Music Teachers National Association.

 Carissa Scroggins’ current research is focused on lullabies as an art song repertoire choice and teaching community classes in how to sing to babies.
-Dr. Scroggins has a recording titled Beautiful Dreamer: a collection of classical lullabies She is also writing an opera using specifically undergraduate voices for young audiences she hopes to use at SIU in 2024-25.
+Her article “Lullabies in the Western European Classical Art Song Canon,” was published in Akshar Wangmay (2024).
+Dr. Scroggins has a recording titled Beautiful Dreamer: a collection of classical lullabies She is also writing an opera for undergraduate voices with young audiences in mind that she hopes to use at SIU in the near future.

 Carissa Scroggins Office: ALT 243